vicentinileonardo/azuredevops-composition-test/README.md

-# Krateo Composition for Azure DevOps
+# Azure DevOps Starter: Krateo Composition for Azure DevOps

-This is a Krateo Composition that orchestrates the creation of a complete Azure DevOps project, including a Team Project, Environment, Git Repository, Pipeline, and Pipeline Permissions.
+This is a Krateo Composition that orchestrates the creation of a Azure DevOps basic setup, including a `TeamProject`, `Environment`, `GitRepository`, `Pipeline`, and `PipelinePermission`.
 It demonstrates the seamless integration of resources managed by both the Azure DevOps Provider (classic) and the Azure DevOps Provider KOG.

 ## Features